collective-soundworks/collective-soundworks.github.io/tutorials/state-manager.md

 ![badly-defined-players](../assets/tutorials/state-manager/badly-defined-players.png)

-Let's review our code a bit to takle this issue.
+Let's review our code a bit to tackle this issue.

 ### Using the client id to enhance the control interface

 To fix this problem, let's just use the id that is automatically given by _soundworks_ to each client when it connects to share it within the `player` state.

-So first, let's add a new parameter called `id` of type `inteeger` to our `player` schema to store this value:
+So first, let's add a new parameter called `id` of type `integer` to our `player` schema to store this value:

 ```js {3-6}
 // src/server/schemas/player.js